0xkenta/Blog/second_post_en.md

 # Conclusion

 We went through the metadata of NFT this time.
 Please try to find metadata of your sTokens if you have already staked in Dev Protocol.
 If you are considering to stake, you can try to find your favorite art and stake your DEV on the creators.
-Thank you for reading.
+Thank you for reading until the end.

 ## References